 Contrary to popular belief, business invoice financing is not a business loan, but rather an advance against your business’ pending invoices – money your customers already owe you.
 Through this process, you sell your outstanding invoices to a factoring company, and the factor will pay you a lump sum – typically 70%-90% of the total value of your invoices.
-Once received, the funds can then immediately be used for working capital.
-The factoring company collects payment for the invoices, and typically charges a small fee for the services rendered.
+Once received, the funds can then immediately be used as working capital.
+The factoring company collects payment for the invoices and typically charges a small fee for the services rendered.

 There are many reasons why business owners apply for invoice financing, but just like any other type of financing, it has its own set of pros and cons.

 Higher Rate of Approval: Unlike traditional business loans, credit score, loan history, and collateral are not major determining factors for invoice factoring.
 The pending invoices act as collateral, which means the factoring companies are more concerned with your customers’ payment history, as opposed to yours.

 Outsourcing: Keeping track of your invoices and contacting customers can be taxing.
 With invoice financing, the factoring company will be the one to keep track of your invoices, leaving you with added time to focus on more important tasks.

 Continuous Cash Flow: As long as your business has pending invoices, you can continue to use invoice factoring.
 Instead of waiting months to receive payment on outstanding invoices, you can receive the money on your terms which enables you to maintain steadier cash flow.

 Immediate Cash Flow: The process of applying for traditional business loans is long and tedious – sometimes it takes months before you’re approved.
 Invoice factoring offers immediate access to cash, ensuring your business operations continue to run smoothly.